DoctorXX23/autopilot_manager/README.md

 ## Use ros_cross_compile

 *ros_cross_compile* can be used to compile the package for other architectures, like `arm64`.
 For that, it uses *qemu* to start an emulation in a container of the environment we want to use to build the package.
 It requires also that MAVSDK gets built for that same architecture or installed during the *ros_cross_compile* process.
-For that, the `--custom-setup-script` and `--custom-data-dir` options can be used. `scripts/cross_compile_dependencies.sh` gets loaded to the container so to install the required dependencies to the build process The following commands can be used to build the package for the `arm64`
-(`aarch64`) arch and ROS 2 Foxy (we will be building MAVSDK and installing it from source):
+The `--custom-setup-script` `--custom-data-dir` options can be used. `scripts/cross_compile_dependencies.sh` gets loaded to the container so to and install the required dependencies to the build process.
+The following commands can be used to build the package for the `arm64` (`aarch64`) arch and ROS 2 Foxy (we will be building MAVSDK and installing it from source):

 ```sh
 # Clone MAVSDK to be built from source